 Home Remodels Often Require a Professional

-A full-scale remodel may involve demolition, moving load-bearing walls and running new plumbing or electrical lines; most local codes are going to require that a licensed professional do this work.
-And, since remodeling typically is a larger investment of time and money, it’s often a good idea to leave it to an experienced professional.
+State and local codes usually require that a licensed professional does this work.
+And since remodeling is often a larger investment of time and money, it’s best for an experienced professional.

 Tip

 Don’t have time to do it yourself?
-Let Lowe’s Home Services handle your renovation or remodel.
+Let Lowe’s Home Installation & Services handle your renovation or remodel.
 From installing a front door to installing a garage door and from bathroom remodels to kitchen remodels and more, let Lowe’s help with installations in your home.

-Renovation is Usually Less Expensive Than Remodeling
+Renovation Is Usually Less Expensive Than Remodeling

 Renovation Cost

-The cost range in a remodel can be wide, however.
+A renovation will often cost less than a full remodel.
+The cost range can be wide, however.
 Replacing all of your window blinds may only cost a few hundred dollars.
-On the other hand, renovating a kitchen can cost anywhere from a few thousand dollars to tens of thousands of dollars, depending on what you’re replacing or upgrading.
+Renovating a kitchen can cost anywhere from a few thousand dollars to tens of thousands of dollars.

 Remodel Cost

-In addition to tools and materials, you’ll often need to factor in the cost of permits and the expense of hiring one or more professional contractors.
-Again, cost will vary greatly by location, the products you choose and the size of the space, but your expenses could range from the tens of thousands to $100,000 or more.
+Some projects also require an investment in electrical and plumbing changes as well as heating, cooling and ventilation upgrades.
+You often need to factor in the cost of permits and the expense of hiring professionals.
+Your expenses could range from tens of thousands to $100,000 or more.

 Is Home Renovation or Remodeling a Better Investment?